prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Reference/Index.rst

          Int

    Description
-         StoragePage where to save collections in
+         StoragePage where collections are saved

    Default
          0